Snorri1986/MyVehicleServiceApp/README.md

 Added encryption for subscriber's credentials.
 API for login and register process ready to use in production.
 # web
 v0.1 is available.
-First initialization and use SpringMVC on project.
+First initialization and use SpringMVC on project.<br>
+v0.2 is available.
+Added simple css.